Ovaltiney's Concert Party

-Ovaltiney's Concert Party was a weekly British radio show which ran on Radio Luxembourg between December 1934 and September 1939, sponsored by the manufacturer of Ovaltine.
-A new version of the show was aired in 1952.
+Ovaltiney's Concert Party was a weekly British radio show that ran on Radio Luxembourg between December 1934 and September 1939 and was sponsored by the manufacturer of Ovaltine.
+A new version of the show aired in 1952.

 Concept

 Ovaltiney's Concert Party featured British music hall comedian Harry Hemsley doing a variation on his popular stage show act, where he would imitate children's voices.
 The radio show was a combination of comedy sketches and music.

-He portrayed the family Fortune and played all parts himself, including the father, six-year old Johnny, five-year old Elsie, four-year old Winnie and six-months old Horace.
+Hemsley portrayed the family Fortune and played all parts himself, including the father, six-year old Johnny, five-year old Elsie, four-year old Winnie and six-months old Horace.
 Winnie was often portrayed as the cleverest child and an interpreter for baby Horace's gargling.
 This led to the familiar catchphrase: "What did Horace say, Winnie?", which became part of English popular culture.

-The show was broadcast on Sunday evenings between 17:30 and 18:00 over the powerful longwave transmitter and the show became well known throughout the UK for its theme song We Are The Ovaltineys, which was written and composed by Hemsley himself.
+The show was broadcast on Sunday evenings between 17:30 and 18:00 over the powerful longwave transmitter.
+It became well known throughout the UK for its theme song "We Are The Ovaltineys", which was written and composed by Hemsley himself.
 The musical director was the bandleader Debroy Somers.